Kaneohe Sandbar Kayak Experience

 Not ready to book?
 Learn More about our Kaneohe Sandbar Self-guided Kayak Experience

 Pro tips: Typically low tide occurs in the morning but you can check it out for yourself: Tide charts for Oahu.
 Another small piece of wisdom: visiting during high tide has its benefits.
 If you like to snorkel or swim, the chances of encountering a sea turtle or other marine life are huge during high tide.
-Imagine a shallow water encounter with a sea turtle with the white sands and the pristine waters as your backdrop!
+Imagine a shallow water encounter with a sea turtle with white sand and pristine water as your backdrop!

 To learn more about the science behind the sandbar: http://cramp.wcc.hawaii.edu/Downloads/Publications/OD_JOKIELs_Scientific_Guide_to_K-Bay.pdf